romek-codes/dots/docs/SCRIPTS.md

 - `brightness-set [value]` sets the brightness to the given value.
 - `brightness-change [up|down] [value]` increases or decreases the brightness by the given value.

-## Caffeine
+## Suspend and screen lock

-Caffeine is a simple script that toggles hypridle (disable suspend & screenlock).
+Suspend and screen lock is a simple script that toggles hypridle (disable suspend & screenlock).

-- `caffeine-status` - Check if hypridle is running.
+- `suspend-and-screen-lock-status` - Check if hypridle is running.
 (0/1)
-- `caffeine-status-icon` - Check if hypridle is running. (icon)
+- `suspend-and-screen-lock-status-icon` - Check if hypridle is running. (icon)
-- `caffeine` - Toggle hypridle.
+- `suspend-and-screen-lock` - Toggle hypridle.

 ## Hyprfocus